Last Updated: November 16, 2021

 - The projection is that by 2022, voice search for shopping needs will have turned into a $40 billion industry.

 - In comparison with the 55% of teens using voice search, 56% of adults said that they feel tech-savvy when using voice search mobile and speaker functions.
 The feeling of mobile searches is more personal for people than typing words.

 Voice search trends in 2020 dictate that more than half of smart speaker users prefer finding information about products with the help of a search assistant.
 It’s also popular to directly ask questions and ask for directions.

 How Do I Optimize Content For Voice Search?

 There are a couple of steps you can take.
 Create content that talks back.
 Focus on mobile search and add FAQ.
 Keep it simple and inspire curiosity.
-Write it the way you think it’s most likely for someone to search it.
+Write it the way you think it’s most likely for someone to Google search by voice search it.
 Remember – SEO for voice is quite similar to regular SEO.

 Voice Search Growth

 4. Search by voice will make up 50% of all searches by 2020.

 - Google’s AI learned to be more conversational by reading 2,865 romance novels.

 - Google search stats show that in 2013, its AI could recognize 77% of spoken words.
 Today, that figure is 97%.